All Episodes

 He said his favorite memory of Hillary is her on her hands and knees.

-Well, bending over, she's putting her contact paper in the drawers in Chelsea's dorm.
+She's putting her contact paper in the drawers in Chelsea's dorm.

-Favorite memory is Hillary leaning down and and putting contact paper in the drawers in the chest of drawers in Hillary's Chelsea's dorm room at Stanford.
+Favorite memory is Hillary leaning down and putting contact paper in the drawers in the chest of drawers in Hillary's Chelsea's dorm room at Stanford.

 Favorite memory.